klawrz/Xpanda/README.md

 ## License

+MIT License - See LICENSE file for details

-Copyright © 2024 Xpanda.
-All rights reserved.
+Copyright © 2024 Xpanda Contributors

+## Disclaimer

+Xpanda is an independent text expansion utility created for productivity purposes.
+It is not affiliated with, endorsed by, or related to TextExpander or any other commercial text expansion software.
+The concept of text expansion is a common productivity technique implemented by many applications.

 ---

-Made with ❤️ for productivity
+Made with ❤️ for productivity 🐼